actiquest-dev/actiquest.github.io/getting-started/gameplay.md

 ## Single Mode

 ### General description
-Users start the exact activity mode to collect tokens: Cycle, Run, Walk, Workout, Swim, Dance.
-Each type of activity uses a specific activity-to-earn algorithm to mint $ACTI based on a combination of heart rate, track length, steps and speed data.
+Users start the exact activity mode to collect tokens: **Cycle, Run, Walk, Workout, Swim, Dance**.
+Each type of activity uses a specific activity-to-earn algorithm to mint **$ACTI** based on a combination of heart rate, track length, steps and speed data.
 All users' activities are monitored by in-app AI to avoid cheats and fraud.
 To start your Move to Earn, and mint $ACTI you must purchase any NFT Specialty in mode shops and if you want to get a $QUEST, you’ll need endurance (END).
 Otherwise you should mint $ACTI more slowly using your sport exercises only.
 Every 1 END is equivalent to 5 minutes of your moving, and only once you have done your NFT specialty purchasing.